 In Canada, World Cancer Day is observed in various ways.
 Events such as informational seminars, fundraisers, art exhibitions, and walks or runs are organized to enlighten the community about the disease and support cancer research.
 Schools, offices, and non-profit organizations often participate in these activities, which typically involve cancer survivors sharing their stories to inspire and educate others.
 World Cancer Day occurs on the 4th of February each year, coinciding with the global observance.

-Facts about World Cancer Day
+Top 7 Facts for 2026 World Cancer Day in Canada

 In the News and Trending in Canada for World Cancer Day